Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 Please do not cover me its a bit annoying unless your cuddling then idm.

-I dont have crowd discomfort nessacerily but if we are talking and im in a bit of a crowd and being covered i will find it a bit uncomfort at times since i hate being covered, I can get overwhelmed sometimes from too many people Please be patient.
+I can often get overwhelmed huge crowds of people talking and would like to move, Its not because of you, dont be afraid to follow anyway.

-I can get rather clingy if i really like you and for that im sorry.
+I can get rather clingy maybe possessive if i really like you and for that im sorry, im trying to stop okay, . .

 <img width="137" height="142" alt="image" src="https://github.com/user-attachments/assets/8a1608e9-8b12-412c-800b-538c0bf09fa1" />
    ~ .   if you wanna cud as certain characters